Miastodwa/sls-sharp/README.md

+# !WORK IN PROGRESS!

 # sls-sharp

-Serverless, on-the-fly image resing and processing for AWS Lambda.
-Using sharp.
+Serverless Lambda function for on-the-fly image resing and processing in your AWS bucket.
+Using awsome sharp library.

 ## Installation
 ```